 True Life Fund

-The True Life Fund returns for its seventh year to demonstrate that documentaries can create change by offering tangible assistance to the real-life subjects of a new non-fiction film.
-And it acknowledges that documentary filmmakers and festivals thrive because of the stories given to us by people often of limited means.
+The True Life Fund demonstrates that documentaries can create change by offering tangible assistance to the real-life subjects of a new non-fiction film.
+It acknowledges that documentary filmmakers and festivals thrive because of the stories given to us by people often of limited means.

 While we can’t yet raise money for the subjects of every film (one day!) we can spotlight one film each year and raise funds to support and honor those who appear in front of the camera.
 We do this by actively collaborating with filmmakers, whose intimate knowledge of their "characters" enables us to pinpoint needs and most effectively target our efforts.